simp/simp-doc/docs/glossary.rst

       A Unix command that prints to standard output the name of the terminal connected to standard input.
 The name of the program comes from teletypewriter, abbreviated "TTY".

+   Vagrant
+      A tool for building complete development environments.
+With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases development/production parity, and makes the "works on my machine" excuse a relic of the past.

+      Source: `Vagrant: About Vagrant <https://www.vagrantup.com/about.html>`__

+   VirtualBox
+      A general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.

+      Source: `VirtualBox: About VirtualBox <https://www.virtualbox.org/wiki/VirtualBox>`__

    VM
    Virtual Machine